Old Oak Common railway station: Site and design

-The site of the Old Oak Common interchange station is to the north of Wormwood Scrubs and the south of Willesden Junction, alongside the existing Great Western Main Line.
+The site of the Old Oak Common interchange station is to the north of Wormwood Scrubs and the south of Willesden Junction in West London, alongside the existing Great Western Main Line.
 The site formerly contained the EWS train maintenance site to the north, which was converted into a construction equipment marshalling area for the Crossrail project.
 Also on the site are the Elizabeth line's Old Oak Common Traction Maintenance Depot and the Great Western Railway North Pole depot for Intercity Express Programme trains.

 The new High Speed 2 station at Old Oak Common is planned to act as a catalyst for the regeneration of this neglected part of West London, acting as a gateway to the development of a new neighbourhood adjacent to the site, creating tens of thousands of new homes, and integrated into the local area through urban design that maximises green space and the station's connection with local bus, cycling and walking routes.